rocket-pool/docs.rocketpool.net/docs/guides/node/fee-distrib-sp.md

 - Opting into the Smoothing Pool is done on a **node level**.
 If you opt in, all of your minipools are opted in.

 - Anyone can opt in at any time.
-They must wait a full rewards interval (3 days on Holesky, 28 days on Mainnet) before opting out to prevent gaming the system (e.g. leaving the SP right after being selected to propose a block).
+They must wait a full rewards interval (3 days on Hoodi, 28 days on Mainnet) before opting out to prevent gaming the system (e.g. leaving the SP right after being selected to propose a block).

   - Once opted out, they must wait another full interval to opt back in.